Quickly Fill Blanks with Zeros or Other Values in Excel Worksheets (0, -, N/A, Null or Other Text)

-You can quickly fill blank cells in a range of data in Excel with dashes, zeros or other number or text values (0, -, N/A, Null or other text).
+You can quickly fill blank cells in Excel with dashes, zeros or other number or text values (0, -, N/A, Null or other text).
 Blank cells can be problematic if you want to use a data set as the source for a pivot table.

 Recommended article: 10 Excel Data Entry Tricks and Shortcuts Every User Should Know

-Below is the Go To Special dialog box:
+Below is the Go To Special dialog box in Excel: